 a) Edit time

 c) Link time

 d) Load time

-Compiler transforms source code into the target language.
-The target language is generally in binary form known as object code.
+The compiler transforms source code into the target language.
+The target language is generally in a binary form known as object code.
 Typically, an object file can contain three kinds of symbols:

 * defined symbols, which allow it to be called by other modules,